Featured in this post

 Purpose-built platforms like Aptean’s food manufacturing ERP also make completing the necessary withdrawal paperwork and communications easier, as a workflow can be established beforehand and certain steps can be automated.
 It can also automatically schedule your own audits, making sure they are conducted routinely and properly—simplifying another preventative measure.

-In part because food safety is such a critical matter, regulations and standards for food and beverage manufacturers are becoming ever more stringent.
-In the U.S., additional requirements for traceability will likely be added to the existing provisions of the Food Safety Modernization Act in 2021, and the European Union recently established a new definition of the “food safety culture” that all food and beverage businesses are required to follow.
+Because food safety is such a critical matter, regulations and standards for food and beverage manufacturers are becoming ever more stringent.
+In the U.S., the Proposed Rule for Food Traceability will soon add to the existing provisions of the Food Safety Modernization Act in 2021, and the European Union recently established a new definition of the “food safety culture” that all food and beverage businesses are required to follow.

 As such, it’s vital that you’re aware of what regulations are applicable to the sectors your business operates in, as well as how to best ensure that you follow all necessary procedures.
 Food industry ERP solutions make this so much easier, as the best among them—including Aptean Food & Beverage ERP—have measures built in to ensure compliance and automate your checks and audits.

 Whether your priority is conforming to HACCP, SQF, BRCGS, ISO, FSSC or cGMP standards or simply satisfying the requirements of the government or regulatory body that your organization reports to, an industry-specific ERP should have the tools to effectively manage and meet all compliance requirements.
-Bringing you watertight confidence and peace of mind, without laborious workarounds, additional manual processes or costly customizations.
+That gives you watertight confidence and peace of mind, without laborious workarounds, time-consuming manual processes or costly customizations.

 By using data-rich labels and connected devices like barcode and QR scanners, the granular information of many different distinct product weights can be collected and maintained in your unified database.
 The data remains tied to the product as it moves along the supply chain, so it’s effectively accounted for when it comes to quotes and margins as well.